Noncommutative Iwasawa theory arising from Hecke algebras: -invariants and

 \subsection{Periods of adjoint Galois representations}

 We briefly recall the periods of the representation $\ad{\rho}$ where $\rho$ is the representation of $\mathrm{Gal}_F$ that is associated to the Hilbert modular form $f\in S_\kappa(\fN,\veps;W)$.
 Let $M_f$ denote the motive associated to the Hilbert modular cusp form $f$ over $E$.
 Let $c^+_\infty(M_f)$ and $c^\pm_p(M_f)$ denote the Deligne periods and the $p$-adic periods of $M_f$.
-Then, by \cite[Theorems 5.2.1(ii), 5.2.2]{hida-sgl}, since $F$ is totally real, we have
+Then, by \cite[Theorems 5.2.1(ii), 5.2.2]{hida-sgl}, we have

 Let $\psi$ be any Artin representation of the Galois group $\gal_E$.
 Then $\ad{\rho_f}\otimes\psi$ is also critical at $0, 1$.
 Let $d_\psi$ denote the dimension of $\psi$ and $d_\pm$ be the dimension of the $\pm$-eigenspaces of the action of complex conjugation on $\psi$.
 Then